Got pulled over for a damaged license plate light?

 3. Can You Drive with a Burned Out License Plate Light?

-States like Florida, Georgia, Indiana, Kansas, etc., require drivers to have a well-functioning rear license plate bulb that emits white light.
+Most US states, such as Florida, Georgia, Indiana, Kansas, etc., require drivers to have a well-functioning rear license plate bulb that emits white light.

 Shine Bright on the Road with AutoNation Mobile Service